CooperASC/cooperasc.github.com/_posts/notes/2012-11-13-full-faculty-kristi.md

 #Saskia opens it up to conversation

 --asks anyone to give an impression of what the Steering Committee is like / doing.
 This conversation takes up the majority of the meeting time.
 Most faculty are given opportunity to speak.
-The things they say:
+Things that are said:

 --We are coming up with lots of ideas that will fit in with what we have going on now.